maplibre/maplibre/PROJECT_TIERS.md

 ### Supported Project

-A project that the MapLibre Organization can allocate funding to in the form of paid Bounties.
-Supported Projects receive a substantially smaller amount of funding than Core Projects and the MapLibre Organization cannot guarantee any level of long-term support.
+A project that the MapLibre Organization can allocate resources to in the form of paid Bounties.
+Supported Projects receive a substantially smaller amount of resources than Core Projects and the MapLibre Organization does not guarantee any level of long-term support.

 ### Hosted Project